Ahmed-Ishiba/WRO2025-pythons-team/README.md

   ### Model Overview:
   Here I will not go into much detail, you can find a detailed explanation, model files and statflow files in the [Modeling and simulation directory](/Modeling%20and%20simulation/)
   </br>
-  When designing our wall centering algorithm we used the simplest algorithm possible due to how hard it is to tune advanced control algorithms like PID or applying filters however when MathWorks created this award I had no reason not to use it and apply any algorithm I wanted especially after giving us license for the newest Matlab version for free.
+  When designing our wall centering algorithm I used the simplest algorithm possible due to how hard it is to tune advanced control algorithms like PID or applying filters, however when MathWorks created this award I had no reason not to use it and apply any algorithm I wanted especially after giving us license for the newest Matlab version for free.
   </br>
   now I can apply all the algorithms I want and all my crazy ideas, here is what I did:
   When centering in the previous algorithm I only used the area of the 2 walls seen by my arducam however it was really noisy and changes too fast which is not that good for wall centering, however when I tried to use an ultrasonic sensor the distance readings where precise but the rate at which it changes was really slow